AaronAcerboni/planet.js/README.md

 `node server.js`

 Currently planet.js can aggregate data and has a simple URL router setup.

 eg. `localhost:8888/`

 or `localhost:8888/feeds`

 or `localhost:8888/feeds/all/[year][month]`

 or `localhost:8888/feeds/[aggregationname]/[year]/[month]`

 ###Setup###

-- **Think about your testing location.** All require statements are written to look for `"/planet.js"`.
-So stick a `planet.js` directory in your root if you want to get up and running quickly.

 - **Setup your MongoDB database.** By default planet.js looks for the `test` database.
 That is referenced in `core/store.js` & `core/router.js`.

-- **Prepare your aggregations.** By default the `aggregations.json` config looks at the planet.js research & development blogs, gawker for RSS and listens out for tweets using twitter account planetjstest.
+- **Prepare your aggregations.** By default the `aggregations.json` config looks at the planet.js research & development blogs for RSS and listens out for tweets using twitter account planetjstest.

 ###Versions and Dependencies###

 - Node v0.6.9 (also 4.12)
 - MongoDB v2.0.2

 **Core modules**